pydemia/dynamic-batcher/docs/source/index.rst

-.. dynamic_batcher documentation master file, created by sphinx-quickstart on Wed Nov 15 22:27:11 2023.
+.. dynamic-åbatcher documentation master file, created by sphinx-quickstart on Wed Nov 15 22:27:11 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dynamic_batcher's documentation!
+Welcome to dynamic-batcher's documentation!
 ===========================================

 .. toctree::